Sciencesing/WEDesignWebsite-Copy/_posts/2021-05-15-electrical-division.md

 Our electrical division has the opportunity for hands-on experience using industry loading software such as Altrium.
 They design, build and test a number of the behind the scenes components that make our wind turbines work, such as PCB and power generations.
 New members can join in and learn how to design a control system, how to use a PI Controller, as well as the micro-controller programming on Python and C++.

-A wind turbine's elctrical components usually reside within the nacelle.
+A wind turbine's electrical components usually reside within the nacelle.

 ### Design and simulation projects